ekwoka/freshport/markdown/blog/now-listening.md

 ## Building Widget

-These next steps will differ quite a bit by the various options for actually integrating the widget, but one thing I will be clear about is that you will need to do these steps server side.
+These next steps will differ quite a bit by the various setups you may use for generating your portfolio, but one thing I will be clear about is that you will need to do these steps server side.
 If you do this on the client side you are giving any visitors information that they should not have!!
 We'll be using both the `SPOTIFY_SECRET` and an `access_token` that should not be exposed to anyone.

 ### Getting Currently Playing Track